If you find yourself in a situation where you can’t pay child support, you definitely are not alone.

 - You could lose your driver’s license.
 All 50 states have legislation that will result in the suspension of your driver’s license.
 Some states even extend the suspension to professional and occupational licensing as well as hunting and fishing licensing.

 - Your pay can be garnished.
+A court can order your earnings to be withheld by your employer and used as payment for your child support debt.
 The garnishment will either be the entire court-ordered amount or up to 65% of what is determined to be your disposable income amount (whichever is less).

 - Your tax return can be seized.
-This is usually done in conjunction with pay garnishment and can even trigger the denial of a passport should you apply for one.
+This is usually done in conjunction with pay garnishment.

 - Property Liens.
-This means that if you intend to sell land, homes, or vehicles, liens against them will have to be paid before closing for the title to be cleared and the sale to be final.
+This means that if you intend to sell land, homes, or vehicles, liens (claims or legal rights against assets typically used as collateral to satisfy a debt) against them will have to be paid before closing for the title to be cleared and the sale to be final.

 - Jail time.
 Every court has an option for incarcerating those found in “contempt of court.”
 Child support is a court order, and sometimes a judge may order the defendant, or obligor in the case of child support, to be jailed for willful nonpayment.

 - Felony Charges.
 If you fall more than $10,000 behind, it could mean a felony if you haven’t made attempts to pay.
 At that point, the state may decide to file felony charges and offenders could face fines and sentencing of up to two years in prison

 There is a shame element, too, that some states employ by identifying ‘deadbeat’ parents who aren’t paying their child support obligations.
 Their photos, names and delinquent amounts are posted online for all to see.